Kitware/ParaView/Documentation/release/ParaView-6.2.0.md

 ParaView's _Abort_ button is now only enabled after apply is pressed instead of whenever a progress event is received, improving stability.
 In addition, the _Abort_ button now works in client/server and client/server/render mode.

+ParaView UI is also now disabled when abort button is enabled.

 Please note that the abort function is not available when connected to a remote server running on multiple ranks.

 ## More descriptive display names for _Time Manager_ camera animations